RohitoOo/Mern_Shopping_List/README.md

 # Shopping_List MERN Stack [Web & Mobile App]

-This is a full-stack MERN app disigned to create a personalized shopping-list.
+This is a full-stack MERN app designed to create a personalized shopping-list.

 [Live Link](http://159.65.155.169)